makerdao/community/governance/polls/Proposal - Quantitative Easing aka Manual PSM - September 14, 2020.md

 ## Next Steps

-If this poll ends with a 'Yes' majority, the community will work on providing an implementation.
+If this poll ends with a 'Yes' majority, the community will have MKR Token Holders support for providing an implementation.

 If this poll ends with a 'No' majority, implementation of Quantitative Easing will not be pursued.